 London has many attractions, activities and cultural traditions to offer not only the regular resident but also the many visitors that come every year.
-Whether you are coming from within the UK, other European locations or from the complete other side of the world, here are some good resources to help to ensure a simple, inexpensive and comfortable journey.
+Whether you are coming from within the UK, other European locations or from the complete another side of the world, here are some good resources to help to ensure a simple, inexpensive and comfortable journey.

-With a little bit of luck a flight could actually be your cheapest and quickest option.
+With a little bit of luck, a flight could actually be your cheapest and quickest option.
 Booking ahead is the name of the game here and sometimes flights can be as low as £10 one-way.
-Keep in mind that many of the low cost carriers don’t fly into London Heathrow but rather to Stansted or Gatwick, which requires separate transport into the city.
+Keep in mind that many of the low-cost carriers don’t fly into London Heathrow but rather to Stansted or Gatwick, which requires separate transport into the city.
 Good resources for finding flights include easyjet.com

-The content of this website is the property of knowledgeoflondon.com and must not be reproduced without permission.
-Every effort is made to ensure the details contained on this site are correct, however we cannot accept responsibility for errors and omissions.
+The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
+Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.

 Our time is FREE!